Baitoa: Traditional Genealogy

-Julian Perez also had at least one sister named Beatriz Perez, who was married to Clemente Perez.

-Some of the first postcolonial families of Baitoa include the Espaillat, Perez, Genao, Pineda, Fernández, Valerio, Núñez, and Franco families.
-Most of the original families of Baitoa came from surrounding regions in Santiago province, although some were of European origins.
-The Espaillat came from France, the Perez and Genao came from nearby López and Angostura (which was later incorporated into Baitoa), the Pineda came from San Cristobal, the Fernández came from Puñal, the Valerio came from La Zanja, and finally, the Núñez and Franco came from Arroyo Hondo.

 Genetic Genealogy

 Similar to the multiethnic profiles of many other Dominicans, natives of Baitoa present with a mixture of European, African, and Native American DNA based on genetic genealogical evidence, although their ethnic background is strongly biased toward Western European origins.
 This fits the general ancestral pattern in the Cibao valley region of the Dominican Republic, which is characterized by high percentages of Spanish ancestry, followed by West African ancestry and then Native American ancestry.
 These observations are based on DNA testing results from the genealogical testing site, 23andMe.

 Education

 In the late-19th century, the first public school of Baitoa, Liceo Prof. Gabriel Franco, was founded and named after Prof. Gabriel Franco Núñez (c.
 1863–1943).
 The school is located near Carretera Santiago Baitoa, the main highway traversing the region.
 Franco was one of the first educators in the region of Baitoa.
-He was known as a school teacher, pianist, and bibliophile.
-He was the son of Justo Franco Diaz and Maria Francisca Núñez Fernández, who were originally from Arroyo Hondo, Santiago.
-The Franco family had previously lived in Arroyo Hondo for generations.
-His father, Justo Franco (c.
-1829–1875), was the son of Ramon Franco and Maria de la Paz Diaz (c.
-1793–1871).
-Ramon Franco was allegedly the natural son of Luisa Núñez.

-Gabriel Franco later migrated from Arroyo Hondo to Baitoa around 1881.
-He then married Reina Julia Perez (c.
-1862–1953) in 1883.
-They had the following children together: Ernestina (1884–1962), Erminda (1887–1970), Gabriel Eugenio (1889–1949), Agripina del Carmen (1891–1977), Maria Cristina (1893–1941), Maria Otilia (1896–?), Herminio (1898–1933), Julia Antonia (1900–1993), and Laura Otilia Franco Perez (1902–1986).
-Gabriel Franco also had a premarital child with Amelia Tejada, named Pedro Agapito Franco Tejada (1881–1966).
-Gabriel home-schooled all of his children.
-His daughter, Agripina, later became a teacher in her own right.
-His son, Gabriel Eugenio, was a small business owner in Baitoa, and his other son, Herminio, was a journalist.

-Liceo Prof. Gabriel Franco is still an active school.

 Health

 The main hospital of Baitoa is Hospital Municipal Antonio Fernández, incorporated on September 28, 2012.
 This hospital is named after the father of former Dominican President, Leonel Fernández.